savrixx/cypher-5G-deauther/README.md

 Hope to soon add Evil Twin and more???

-## How to Upload Firmware
+## How to Upload Firmware / Usage

 1) Go to RTL8720DN_SSD1306_FIX folder.
 You need to first backup any files that will be replaced, and then add this into your Arduino/libraries folder.
     - This fixes bugs that make Adafruit SSD1306 library incompatible with BW16 board.
 2) Upload the firmware using the .ino file via Arduino IDE.
+3) Turn it on and select/attack!
-3) You can also connect to web ui (change credentials in code) defualt - wifi - littlehakr pw - 0123456789
+4) You can also connect to web ui (change credentials in code) wifi= littlehakr pw= 0123456789

 ## Requirements